-Easy: No previous experiences required.
-Anyone interested can do this trip.
-Generally, the walking is for couple of days only with the average of 4hrs walking every day.
+Easy: No previous experience is required.
+Anyone interested can make this trip.
+Generally, walking is for only a couple of days, with an average of 4hrs walking daily.
 The maximum altitude it can get you is 3000m.

 Moderate: No previous experiences required but preferred.
-But the one should have the adequate physical and mental fitness and must be ready to cross the high passes over 4000m altitude for 6hrs of average walking every day.
+But one should have adequate physical and mental fitness and be ready to cross the high passes over 4000m altitude for 6hrs of average walking daily.

 Difficult: Previous trekking experiences required.
-Technically difficult, this kind of journey needs high physical fitness since you will be walking through high passes and ridges over 5000m.
-Proper acclimatizing should be done since there will be the lack of oxygen so need positive attitude and perseverance.
+Technically challenging, this kind of journey needs high physical fitness since you will be walking through high passes and ridges over 5000m.
+Proper acclimatizing should be done since there will be a lack of oxygen, so you need a positive attitude and perseverance.

 Strenuous: Should be professional in what you are doing.
-This kind of trip involves long days of walking in the remote and rugged places, highest passes and the most difficult terrains.
-One should have the excellent physical fitness and strong determination.
+This kind of trip involves long days of walking in remote and rugged places, the highest passes and the most challenging terrains.
+One should have excellent physical fitness and strong determination.
 Also requires rock and ice climbing experiences.

 Of course, there are.
 Their office is next to the Nepal Tourism Development Board’s office.
-You can also find the complaint counters in the airport and Basantapur Durbar Square.
-Be assured that they are really helpful and very good in English communication.
-For any kinds of security and travel related assistance, you can reach any of the officers from telephone +977 1 4247041, +977 1 4268969, +977 1 4700750 from 11:00 to 17:00 hrs.
+You can also find the complaint counters at the airport and Basantapur Durbar Square.
+Be assured that they are accommodating and very good at English communication.
+For any kind of security and travel-related assistance, you can contact any of the officers by telephone +977 1 4247041, +977 1 4268969, +977 1 4700750, from 11:00 to 17:00 hrs.

 We do have a lot of female trekking guides.
-As the time’s changing, even the females are involving more in tourism sector and so the increment of female guides is going on for years.
+As time changes, even females are more involved in the tourism sector, so the increment of female guides has been going on for years.

-Definitely you do, if you are going for trekking and climbing but you don’t need any if you are doing tours.
+Yes, you do if you are going trekking and climbing, but you don’t need any if you are doing tours.
 The permit fees differ with the selection of trekking/climbing areas.
-For all of the permit fees check these links please:
+For all of the permit fees, please check these links:

-If you are travelling or trekking to the region higher than 3000m, then you certainly have to worry about the altitude sickness or AMS.
-That’s the reason why we have reserved extra days as acclimatization days in many of our travel packages.
-Travelers with pre-existing heart or lung or other problems should seek for doctor's advice before going for the trip.
-It is always advisable to drink at least 3 litres of water every day while on the tour.
-Some Diamox or similar tablets always come in handy when traveling to the alpine mountains.
+If you are traveling or trekking to a region higher than 3000m, you certainly have to worry about altitude sickness or AMS.
+That’s why we have reserved extra days as acclimatization days in many of our travel packages.
+Travelers with pre-existing heart, lung or other problems should seek a doctor's advice before going on the trip.
+Drinking at least 3 liters of water daily on the trek is always advisable.
+Some Diamox or similar tablets are handy when traveling to the alpine mountains.

 Cent percent you can.
-Please consult Nature Lovers for more info.
+Please consult us for more info.

-Nepal is a poor country and a traveler can explore Nepal in a very cheap cost if he chooses that way.
-But if one stays in the cities like Kathmandu and Pokhara and live a tourist life then of course the spending depends on the persons.
-Some spends a lot while the others look after their spending and do a proper check in their daily expenses thus spends less.
-For the average traveler, one can expect to spend around $30-$60 a day in Nepal.
+Nepal is a developing country, and a traveler can explore Nepal at a very cheap cost if he chooses that way.
+But if one stays in cities like Kathmandu and Pokhara and lives a tourist life, then it might be a little costly.
+Some spend a lot while others look after their spending and properly check their daily expenses, thus spending less.
+An average traveler can expect to spend around $30-$60 daily in Nepal.

-There are a lot of private or public hospitals and also walk-in clinics in most part of the towns so no worries when you are in the cities.
-However, if you are in the mountains, the only way is the emergency evacuation.
+There are a lot of private or public hospitals and walk-in clinics in most of the towns, so no worries when you are in the cities.
+However, if you are in the mountains, the only way is an emergency evacuation.

-There’s a whole lot of things to do for the adrenaline junkies in Nepal.
-Please go here to learn all of the adventure activities that can be done.
+There are many things to do for adrenaline junkies in Nepal.
+Please go here to learn all the adventure activities that can be done.

-Nature Lovers can easily arrange Bhutan and Tibet tours for you.
+Nature Lovers Treks and Tours can easily arrange Bhutan and Tibet tours for you.

-Unfortunately, you won’t find the fast running trains and ferries in Nepal.
-But as a matter of fact, there are a hell lot of other options such as local or private buses, wingers, hiace, jeeps, land rovers, microbuses, trucks, cars, taxis, motorbikes, bicycles, rickshaws and more.
+Unfortunately, you won’t find fast-running trains and ferries in Nepal.
+But as a matter of fact, there are many other options such as local or private buses, wingers, hiace, jeeps, land rovers, microbuses, trucks, cars, taxis, motorbikes, bicycles, rickshaws and more.
 If you don’t find one option, you can always use the other options available.

-Yes, you can find the halal and vegan restaurants in Nepal serving only selected foods, though only few in number.
-It’s better to consult to your travel company about the whereabouts of these kinds of eat-in places.
+Yes, you can find halal and vegan restaurants in Nepal serving only selected foods, though only a few in number.
+It’s better to consult your travel company about the whereabouts of these kinds of eat-in places.

 There are numerous shipping or cargo companies in Kathmandu.
-It’s very easy these days to send or receive your stuffs anywhere in the world as long as you pay few bucks.
+It’s straightforward these days to send or receive your stuff anywhere worldwide as long as you pay a few bucks.

-Nepal is such a free country where no one is hated or discriminated just because you are different than other normal peoples, have different kinds of beliefs or show unique characters.
-No matter whether you are gay, lesbian, homosexual or bisexual, you can travel to Nepal freely.
+Nepal is a free country where no one is hated or discriminated against just because they are different from ordinary people, have different kinds of beliefs or show unique characters.
+Whether you are gay, lesbian, homosexual or bisexual, you can travel to Nepal freely.
 But please be aware that Nepal is accepting these things just slowly.
-It’s better to have a good companions to travel with you.
+It’s better to have a good companion to travel with you.
 You can always find many free-minded spirits in the streets of Nepal.

-Many different ethnic groups co-exist in Nepal with their own set of cultures and traditions.
-If you go further away from the tourist areas, the people can become more narrow-minded so you have to be very cautious in not offending them whereas in the tourist areas, people are more open.
-Just know the word ‘Namaste’, the Nepalese greeting and ‘Dhanyabad’, meaning thank you before you go.
-Smile back to the ever smiling Nepalese faces and enjoy the hospitality of the Nepalese people.
+Many different ethnic groups co-exist in Nepal with their own cultures and traditions.
+If you go further away from the tourist areas, the people can become more narrow-minded, so you have to be cautious in not offending them, whereas, in the tourist areas, people are more open.
+Just know the word ‘Namaste,’ the Nepalese greeting and ‘Dhanyabad,’ meaning thank you, before you go.
+Smile back to the ever-smiling Nepalese faces and enjoy the hospitality of the Nepalese people.
 The rest is the memory to make.